JYJ

-JYJ (formerly known as Junsu/Jejung/Yuchun in Japan) was a South Korean boy band formed in 2010 by Kim Junsu, Kim Jae-joong, and Park Yoo-chun, the three former members of TVXQ.
+JYJ (formerly known as Junsu/Jejung/Yuchun in Japan) were a South Korean boy band formed in 2010 by Kim Junsu, Kim Jae-joong, and Park Yoo-chun, the three former members of TVXQ.
 Their group name is taken from the initial letters of each member's names.
 The group was formerly managed by C-JeS Entertainment in Korea.

-In April 2010, they released their debut record, the Japanese EP The..., which topped the Japanese Oricon Albums Chart.
+In April 2010, they released their debut record, the Japanese EP The..., which topped the Japanese Oricon daily ranking Albums Chart.
 Their subsequent releases, including their global debut album, The Beginning (2010) and their second studio album and first Korean full-length album, In Heaven (2011), all debuted at number one on the Korean Gaon Album Chart.
 JYJ is the first K-pop group to perform in Chile and Peru.

-As of 2023, all three members have officially left C-JeS Studios.